How To Get Rid Of A Cold? Medically Approved Home Remedies!

 - Zinc Lozenges: The hype around zinc for colds started because some studies suggested it might shorten the duration of symptoms.
 However, the evidence is mixed.
 The type of zinc, the dosage, and how early you start using it seem to influence whether it makes any difference.
 While they likely won’t hurt most people, they can cause nausea and an unpleasant metallic taste.

 - Echinacea: This herbal supplement is widely marketed for cold prevention and treatment.
 But research has shown very little if any, actual benefit.
-It’s relatively safe for short-term use in healthy people, but it can interact with certain medications, so always talk to your doctor before trying it.
+It’s relatively safe for short-term use in healthy people, but it can interact with certain medications, so always talk to your online doctor before trying it.

 When to Consult a Doctor?